News Archive 2015

 Discover the role of MIT's Humanities, Arts, and Social Sciences fields in solving the economic, cultural, and political dimensions of global issues, and in problem-solving in collaboration with our STEM colleagues.

-Why are measles and the measles vaccine getting so much attention at the moment?
 What do you see as the ideal situation for vaccination and public health, and what efforts do you think will be involved in getting closer to that condition?

 Kathleen McLaughlin is a journalist based in Beijing, China, who writes for The Economist, The Guardian, and numerous other media outlets.
 She has reported across Asia and East Africa on science and medical issues, including the legacy of China’s plasma industry and resulting AIDS epidemic, China’s influence on health care in Africa and counterfeit malaria drugs and the spread of drug-resistant malaria in Asia and Africa.